 I’ve also spent some time working with streaming clinical analytics, most recently with IBM InfoSphere Streams working with the Excel Medical’s BedMaster product to send granular data including waveforms into a SQL based repository.
 From here you can do Alarm Management, run prospective analytics such as OBS Medical Visensia, HeRO, Clemetrics, and others.
 It’s the next generation of healthcare informatics – using multiparameter “big data” as a clinical decision support tool.
 We had a unique software platform that gleans this granular waveform and parameter information off of the patient monitoring network, and makes it available for mobility solutions and analytics.

 I also have worked as a consultant with my own company Clinical Technology LLC, where I provided go-to-market, and data export expertise to Spacelabs, Unscrambl, and BardyDx.
 I have recently developed a physiological monitoring device call Bionet which has 3 patents pending.

 Working on the development of an open-source ECG management system in Pune India

-Currently I am the Life Science Solutions Experience Manager for France-based Dassault Systemes.
-I work out of their San Diego BioVia Office.
-I lead their medical device and pharmacologic software development for their healthcare R&D division.
+Currently I am the Life Science Solutions Experience Director for the French-based Dassault Systemes (pronounced “dasso”), a multi-billion euro company that is best known for developing Solidworks, one of the best 3D design software in the world, as well as providing software for Airbus, Medtronics, and over 400 other global companies.
+I work out of their San Diego office and lead their medical device and pharmacologic software development for their healthcare R&D division.